 With double-yolks and homemade white toast, the simplest dishes become exceptional.

 Keep up with the Hungry Fox on Facebook.

-See link below for full list of locations
+See the link below for a full list of locations

 Even though Jerry Bob’s has multiple locations around town, they’re actually local.
 The location at 2680 E. Valencia Rd. happens to have exceptional Chicken Tortilla Soup.